After I featured Lena Dunham’s new Greek Revival-style cottage recently, several of you recommended her show “Girls” on HBO.

 When the episode opens, we see Marnie arranging bouquets of flowers before her friends arrive and imagining how perfect their weekend together is going to be (spoiler: it doesn’t go as planned).

-When they arrive, the girls race through the halls to claim the bedrooms they want, and Hannah leads the way:
+When they arrive, the girls race through the halls to claim the bedrooms they want:

 Marnie expected that and put name tags on each of the bedrooms beforehand, however: